FrankQQQQ/Education-Pathway/README.md

-# Chuanyang Qiao
+# Education-Pathway
-## Note that this repo is a clone of https://github.com/ECE444-2022Fall/Assignment_1_starter_template.
+## This is a website that helps students at University of Toronto to select courses.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) for frontend, and [Flask-tdd](https://github.com/mjhea0/flaskr-tdd) for backend.

-## 0. Before the project
+## 0. Before

 Make sure you have all the prerequisites installed
 * [Git](https://git-scm.com/downloads)